cmelero96/xceed-laliga-challenge/README.md

 This app requires a [football-data](https://www.football-data.org/) API key to work properly.

-You can grab one for free at their website, then create a new file called `token.js` and place it inside `src/utils`.
+You can grab one for free at their website, then create a new file called `token.js` and place it inside `src/utils/` folder.
 Then copy-paste the following into your new file:

 ```
 const token = '<YOUR API KEY GOES HERE>';